bukot/tintintoril/README.md

 and there are refrences to files and methods that don't exist yet.
 As those files are made stable they will appear here.
 <pre>
+post release full refresh
+               after creating a release I refreshed all the files in my git.
+               I found that several files were not updating propperly, and felt this was the best way to make sure all files were up to date and as ready to be used as possible.
 2015-08-27
                in mapping.tt
                     {mdrag set} now accepts only a comma seperated list of items